 - Clinical mental health counseling a, d

 The clinical mental health counseling program is designed to prepare individuals to function as clinical mental health counselors in a variety of professional counseling settings.
 The program meets the educational requirements for the Licensed Professional Counselor credential in Michigan.
 This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 - College counseling (not accepting applications at this time) a, d

 The college counseling program emphasizes counseling with college students and prepares students for careers as counselors in community colleges, four-year colleges and universities.
-The program meets the educational requirements for the Licensed Professional Counselor in Michigan and for the Council for the Accreditation of Counseling and Related Educational Programs accreditation.
+The program meets the educational requirements for the Licensed Professional Counselor in Michigan and is accredited by the Council for the Accreditation of Counseling and Related Educational Programs accreditation (CACREP).

 - Marriage, couple and family counseling a, d

-The marriage, couple and family counseling program is CACREP accredited and is offered in collaboration with the Department of Family and Consumer Sciences.
+The marriage, couple and family counseling program is offered in collaboration with the Department of Family and Consumer Sciences.
 In addition to the core counseling courses, this 60-hour program emphasizes an understanding of the issues faced by contemporary couples and families and a family systems approach to the conceptualization and treatment of couples and families.
 Graduates of this program are prepared to work with individuals, couples and families in a variety of professional counseling settings.
-This option leads to licensure as a professional counselor.
+The program meets the educational requirements for the licensed professional counselor credentials (LPC) in Michigan and is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Working with an advisor, the program can also lead to licensure as a marriage and family therapist.

 - School counseling a, d

-The school counseling program is CACREP accredited and is designed to prepare individuals to function as school counselors at one of three levels (grades K-8, 6-12 or K-12) in public and private schools in accordance with the Endorsement Rules and Teacher Certification Code of the State of Michigan and Public Act 288 r.e.
+The school counseling program is CACREP accredited and is designed to prepare individuals to function as school counselors at the K-12 level in public and private schools in accordance with the Endorsement Rules and Teacher Certification Code of the State of Michigan and Public Act 288 r.e.
 School Counselors.